KevinMathisen/renewable-energy-for-countries-api/README.md

 ## Notification Endpoint

-As an additional feature, users can register webhooks that are triggered by the service based on specified events, specifically if information about given countries (or any country) is invoked, where the minimum frequency can be specified.
+Users can register webhooks that are triggered by the service based on specified events, specifically if information about given countries (or any country) is invoked, where the minimum frequency can be specified.
+If specified, a webhook can only be triggered at the specified year.
 Users can register multiple webhooks.
-The registrations should survive a service restart (i.e., be persistent using a Firebase DB as backend).
+The registrations will be stored until explicitly deleted.

 ### Registration of Webhook